Xentrk/Asuswrt-Merlin-Linux-Shell-Scripts/README.md

 4. Append output of dhcp_staticlist to **/jffs/configs/dnsmasq.conf.add** in dnsmasq format and disable **Manual Assignment** in the WAN GUI.
 You will then be prompted to reboot the router to have the settings take effect.

-5. Disable DHCP Manual Assignment in the WAN GUI
+5. Disable DHCP Manual Assignment in the LAN GUI

-6. Enable DHCP Manual Assignment in the WAN GUI
+6. Enable DHCP Manual Assignment in the LAN GUI

 7. Save nvram dhcp_staticlist to **/opt/tmp/dhcp_staticlist.txt** and delete the DHCP Manual Assignment nvram values from dhcp_staticlist